Tuesaday-15-00-17-00-semestr-work/semester-work-assignment-tuesday-15-00-17-50-team-kj14/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the `LICENSE` file for details.
+This project is licensed under the [KJ14] License - see the `LICENSE` file for details.